- Open Access

 Further in the case of Site specific Hydroxyl radical scavenging assay (without EDTA), EC50 values of tuberosin was at 28 μmug/ml, which was lower than the value obtained in case of non site specific reaction (described above), suggesting its additional role as metal chelation (Table 4).

-Effect of tuberosin on LPS induced NO production and iNOS expression by attached rat peritoneal macrophages.
+(7) Effect of tuberosin on LPS induced NO production and iNOS-protein expression in macrophages

 Various pure isolated phytochemicals or plant extracts having natural cocktail of various poly-phenolics, have shown antioxidant and anti-inflammatory property [33, 34].
 They are also in use for the management of age related chronic diseases such as diabetic complications , atherosclerosis and inflammation , as food supplement or as add-on therapy with conventional medicine.